CDSoft/bang/README.md

 build "output" { "output", "inputs" }
 ```

-Note: the rule name is the output name where special characters are replaced with underscores.
+**Note**: the rule name is the output name where special characters are replaced with underscores.

 ### Pools